-Continuing Education
+Continuing Education (CEDU)

-The University may offer professionally designed workshops, seminars, and non-credit courses through the various departments.
-These continuing education programs are directed toward non-traditional adult students desiring short-term professional and personal enrichment.
+The Continuing Education program (CEDU) is under the Center for Adult and Continuing Education (CACE).
+The Continuing Education program (CEDU) may offer professionally designed workshops, seminars, and non-credit courses through the various programs or departments.
+The offerings are directed toward non-traditional adult students desiring short-term professional and personal enrichment.
 Specific programs are designed for, but not limited to, (a) the student who needs alternative college scheduling because of job commitments; (b) the individual desiring to satisfy educational objectives for career enhancement; (c) the individual desiring to explore career change options; (d) the individual needing to update skills in preparation for professional certification; and (e) the individual seeking an avenue for personal growth and reward.
-Scheduling of courses in this program is flexible, including day, evening and weekend arrangements.
-Please see the Huston-Tillotson University website www.htu.edu for course listings.
+Scheduling of courses in this program is flexible, including day, evening and weekend arrangements - please see the Huston-Tillotson University website www.htu.edu for course listings.